New York Money Laundering Laws

 New York state laws define financial transactions as New York establishes money laundering offenses from the fourth degree to the first degree.
 The degree of the money laundering offense often depends on the total value of the financial transactions.
 In addition, New York state laws allow for an increase in the degree of money laundering if the proceeds come from sales of controlled substances or drug trafficking.

 State laws also establish specific offenses when money laundering involves terrorist organizations or supports terrorism.

 - New York Racketeering / RICO Laws

 Money laundering is a very serious charge that typically hints at other underlying crimes, such as drug smuggling or prostitution.
 If you have been charged with the crime, you will want to speak with a lawyer right away.
-Get started today with a free and confidential evaluation of your case from a New York defense attorney.
+Get started today by contacting a New York defense attorney near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.